jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-10-what-made-me-stop-relying-on-atheism.md

 (Oooops!
 I think I am presupposing the Christian worldview on this one.
 But... well... [everyone has a worldview](http://www.defendingthebible.org/worldviews.html). :smile:)

+I do not yet fully understand what this _presupposed-and-evidenced_ idea is, but I think Dr. Jason Lisle also hinted on this one [here](/2017/04/27/dr-jason-lisle-facebook-post-on-induction/):

+> ...
+An axiom usually is defined to mean something that is unprovable, but is assumed or accepted for the sake of argument.
+The biblical worldview is a presupposition rather than an axiom.
+And **some presuppositions are provable**.
+I would argue that the Bible is provable and thus we can know for certain that it is true.
+The Bible itself asserts this in a number of ways (e.g. Acts 2:36, Genesis 15:13, Proverbs 22:20-21, Romans 1:20).

 <!--
 <small>(from page 28 of the transcript)</small>